gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 distribute traffic among the nodes uniformly.

 Why not use round-robin to distribute traffic?
-Services often cache some data, so it makes for a better design if the same client request is sent to the server which has all the data already cached.
-If you send the same client request randomly to random servers each time then cache is not utilized.
+Services often cache some data or store local data, so it makes for a better design if the same client request is sent to the server which has all the data already cached/locally stored.
+If you send the same client request randomly to random servers each time then cache/local data is not utilized.

-Consistent hashing also prevents DOS attacks to some extent.
+Consistent hashing also prevents <b>DOS attacks</b> to some extent.
 If a spam client send random requests and round robin distributes it across all nodes then the outage is large scale.
 However with consitent hashing only certain node will be impacted.